 The downside was that they wanted me right away.
 I was one semester short of finishing grad school at UW Madison.
 I gave up my goal of pursuing an MA to take the dream job.
 Life is a series of decisions.
 Don't look back.

 Eighteen months later, Pete and I followed my two sisters to Palo Alto, California - where Charlie was pursuing an MA at Stanford University as a Stegner Fellow, and my younger sister was working at Stanford doing research in life sciences.
 Soon I was happily employed at an energy think tank.
 But in the late '90s I caught dot.com fever and worked for a number of start-ups.
-After the bust I spent a few years doing time with big high-tech firms and soon had enough traction to go out on my own.
+After the tech bust, I spent a few years doing time with big high-tech firms and soon had enough traction to go out on my own.
 Along the way I’ve written my share of executive speeches, annual reports, international marketing plans, trade press articles, and more marketing collateral and messaging platforms than I want to remember.
 But it's been a fun ride.